hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Specifying-NAT.md

 Besu automatically detects if it's running inside of a Kubernetes cluster and interacts with Kubernetes APIs as required to determine external IP addresses and exposed ports.

+In Kubernetes, the Ingress IP of the load balancer will be used as the external IP for Besu.
+A load balancer service can map any incoming port to a target port.
+These mapping rules will be the one retrieved by Besu.

 A tutorial is available [Configure the Nat Manager for Kubernetes](../../Tutorials/Examples/Nat-Manager-Kubernetes.md)

 ## Docker